Portfolio: American Motel

 After the road trip ended, for some reason I couldn't get the motel room out of my head.
 It hadn't occurred to me to photograph it at the time, though I'd had a 35 mm camera loaded with black and white film with me.
 The memory kept nagging me.

 I never made it back to that particular motel.
-But a little over a year later in August 2004 I was on a road trip with my fiance, Ellen, (now my wife) when we stopped at a motel in Clayton, NM.
+But a little over a year later in August 2004 I was on a road trip with Ellen, when we stopped at a motel in Clayton, NM.
 There I made the photograph, "Green Shower, Room 31," the first image of my series American Motel.